Cinema of Spain: History

-The first Spanish film exhibition took place on May 5, 1895, in Barcelona.
-Exhibitions of Lumière films were screened in Madrid, Malaga and Barcelona in May and December of 1896, respectively.
+The first Spanish film exhibition took place on 5 May 1895, in Barcelona.
+Exhibitions of Lumière films were screened in Madrid, Málaga and Barcelona in May and December 1896, respectively.

-The matter of which Spanish film came first is in doubt.
-The first was either Salida de la misa de doce de la Iglesia del Pilar de Zaragoza (Exit of the Twelve O'Clock Mass from the Church of El Pilar of Zaragoza) by Eduardo Jimeno Peromarta, Plaza del puerto en Barcelona (Plaza of the Port of Barcelona) by Alexandre Promio or the anonymous film Llegada de un tren de Teruel a Segorbe (Arrival of a Train from Teruel in Segorbe).
-It is also possible that the first film was Riña en un café (Brawl in a Café) by the prolific filmmaker Fructuós Gelabert.
+The matter of which Spanish film came first is in dispute.
+The first was either Salida de la misa de doce de la Iglesia del Pilar de Zaragoza –Exit of the Twelve O'Clock Mass from the Church of El Pilar of Zaragoza– (Eduardo Jimeno Peromarta), Plaza del puerto en Barcelona –Plaza of the Port of Barcelona– (Alexandre Promio) or Llegada de un tren de Teruel a Segorbe –Arrival of a Train from Teruel in Segorbe– (anonymous).
+It is also possible that the first film was Riña en un café (Fructuós Gelabert).
 These films were all released in 1897.

-The first Spanish film director to achieve great success internationally was Segundo de Chomón, who worked in France and Italy but made several famous fantasy films in Spain, such as El Hotel eléctrico.
+The first Spanish film director to achieve great success internationally was Segundo de Chomón, who worked in France and Italy but made several famous fantasy films in Spain, such as El hotel eléctrico (1908).